-Best Hairstyles for Balding Men
+Your Guide to Haircuts for Balding Men

 According to our research, around 35 million men are affected by hair loss.
 Though it is a natural part of aging, some men have trouble with hair loss.
-There’s no splitting hairs: there comes a time in every man’s life when they must embrace the beauty of baldness, but we’re not there yet.
+There are no splitting hairs: there comes a time in every man’s life when they must embrace the beauty of baldness, but we’re not there yet.
 First, it’s important to understand where your hair loss is occurring:

-Use this helpful chart to choose your best style :
+Use this helpful chart to choose your best style:

 3 Haircuts for Balding Men